MicrosoftDocs/power-pages-docs/power-pages-docs/configure/read-operations.md

 ## Filter results

-Use the **$filter** system query option to set criteria for which rows will be returned.
+Use the **$filter** system query option to set criteria for which rows are returned.

 ### Standard filter operators